Chariot (album)

 Chariot is the debut studio album by singer-songwriter Gavin DeGraw, first released on July 22, 2003, on J Records.
-It was re-released in 2004 as Chariot (Stripped), which included all of the original Chariot content as well as a bonus disc.
-The bonus material was "stripped-down" (made simply and with minimal instrumentation) studio recordings of all of the original songs, as well as a cover of Sam Cooke's "Change is Gonna Come."
+It was re-released in 2004 as Chariot (Stripped), which featured two discs, the first containing the original Chariot album and the second disc featuring "stripped-down" (made simply and with minimal instrumentation) studio recordings of all of the original songs, as well as a cover of Sam Cooke's "Change Is Gonna Come".
 The album was successful and was later certified Platinum in the United States.

 Track listing

 All songs written by Gavin DeGraw, except "Change Is Gonna Come" (for Stripped disc only) by Sam Cooke.